vikaskaviya/Churn-Prediction/README.md

 ## Results
-Reduced the average cost per person to  rs.100.95 from rs.
-169.23 using ROC,AUC,Cost curves.
+Reduced the average cost per person to from $169.23 to $100.95 using ROC,AUC,Cost curves.